stanleycharles/AWS/AWS Organisations Project.md

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Switch-Back.png)

-And fill out all the cases: The Account HR or Development ID number, a role and a random display name.
+And fill out all the cases: The Account HR or Finance ID number, a role and a random display name.

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Create%20Switch-Role-HR.png)